-- 1.5.1 Intersections can be placed anywhere except in the evacuation zone. - 1.5.2 Intersections markers are green and 25 mm x 25 mm in dimension and indicate the suggested path to follow.
-If no green marks are placed at an intersection, it means it is recommended to continue straight. - 1.5.3 The intersections are always perpendicular, but may have 3 or 4 branches.
+1.5.1 Intersections can be placed anywhere except in the evacuation zone.

+1.5.2 Intersections markers are green and 25 mm x 25 mm in dimension and indicate the path to follow.
+If no green marks are placed at an intersection, it means continue straight.

+1.5.3 The intersections are always perpendicular, but may have 3 or 4 branches.